Home » Research

 My dissertation research emerged from an earlier project published in Social Sciences in 2018.
 In this article, I argue that an otherwise gridlocked Congress was able to pass a series of progressive drug policies in the 2010s because of an emerging policy framework of “addiction recovery.”

-Currently, I am co-authoring a forthcoming article in the July 2023 issue of Polity, which is part of an invited symposium revisiting Hanna Pitkin’s classic Wittgenstein and Justice.
+I recently co-authored an article in Polity, part of an invited symposium revisiting Hanna Pitkin’s classic Wittgenstein and Justice.
 In the article, my co-author Alyson Cole and I make the case that ordinary language analysis is a method distinctly suited for studying political language in our “post-truth” era.

-I am also beginning a project on the concept of “culpability” in the opioid settlement cases in the U.S. These cases seek to adjudicate who is responsible for the opiate epidemic, and I expect they will be rich sites for studying potent themes in the American liberal-individualist political tradition.
+I am currently working on a project regarding the concept of “culpability” in the opioid settlement cases in the U.S. These cases seek to adjudicate who is responsible for the opiate epidemic, and I expect they will be rich sites for studying potent themes in the American liberal-individualist political tradition.